sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 You tried to dance around the subject with details of your previous adventure - she was shocked to learn that the monster you had arrived in the Underground with had previously soul-swapped with you to escape 'un-imprisonment' - but Alphys of course soon caught on.

-"
+"I just don't see what my soul is going to tell you," you'd said awkwardly in the main room, finishing your breakfast noodles.

  "...Y/N, i-it's *okay*," she said carefully.
+"I...
+I *know* you have a human soul."

+ You paused, full fork touching your lips.

-"I *know*.
-He... ...Jevil wasn...wasn't careful about keeping your soul hidden before you were given this vessel.
+"He... ...Jevil wasn...wasn't careful about keeping your soul hidden before you were given this vessel.
 I've *seen* the shape of your soul."

 ...Maybe you should've known that Jevil was the kind of monster to play fast-and-loose with other people's things.

-You stared at her briefly, but slumped back in your chair, staring up at the ceiling.
+You stared at her for a few long moments, but then you slurped up the noodles, then slumped back in your chair, staring up at the ceiling.
 You exhaled slowly, then took a deep breath to collect your thoughts. "...Fuck," you finally settled on.

 Alphys snorted, despite the tense moment.
 After calming herself down and taking a few breaths, she finally managed to get the words out.
 "I-it was an accident.
 Um, J-Jevil - When... when you were just a soul, we kept him to a room like you have -- h-he must have carried you around with him, but he um, I don't think he knew I kept surveillance in the lab.
 He um... when he was alone in that room, I guess he just, had your soul out sometimes?
 T-to talk to you or something?
 M-Mettaton was the first to notice it, when um, when he would come by for maintenance."